5 Lovely, Shaded Walks You Can Take in Philly to Get Away From the Summer Heat

 When to go: AdventureWoods is only open Saturdays and Sundays from 10 a.m. to 2 p.m. and masks are strongly recommended.
 If you don’t have little ones, though, we recommend whiling away your weekend woes on the peaceful property.
 Tip: While you’re there, download the Heritage Tree Tour map and go on a scavenger hunt for culturally, historically, and environmentally significant greenery.

 5001 Grant Ave., Northeast Philly

 Another vestige of Philly’s old money circle, Glen Foerd is the city’s only Delaware River estate that’s open to the public.
 We’re not kidding about the estate part — the grounds feature a 19th-century mansion looking out onto the graceful water, a “tennis lawn” marked by a quaint sign that points the way through a thicket of peaceful oaks, a rose garden, and plenty of little paths to get lost on.
 Because the area is only 18 acres, it’s easy to do it all.
 I recommend starting by the river and walking around the back of the palatial home.
 Then skirt the edge of the tennis lawn, complete with wetlands views.
 Its perimeter of brick columns is crumbling, like forlorn Roman ruins that belie a grander time, but the serenity of this tucked-away sanctuary remains.

-When to go: Guided tours of the mansion are offered Fridays and Sundays at 11 a.m. for $5, and you can wander through the halls for free from 10 a.m. to 1 p.m. on Saturdays.
-(The Philadelphia Honey Festival will also make a stop at Glen Foerd on September 6th.)
-If you care more about exploring the surroundings, stop by on a weekday night or a weekend afternoon to have the grounds — likely — all to yourself.
+When to go: While guided tours of the mansion are suspended until further notice, you can still wander the Glen Foerd grounds anytime except after dark and during private events.
+(The 2020 Philadelphia Honey Festival, though held primarily online, will still be coordinated in partnership with Glen Foerd in September.)
+If you want even more of an explorer’s treat, stop by on a weekday night or a weekend afternoon to have the grounds — likely — all to yourself.